DFOK hold 20 - 30 events per year. See current calendar for full details.

 There are 10 other orienteering clubs in the South East of England, and between them there is orienteering several times a week somewhere in the south east of england.
 See here for full details

 Click on this link for a map of forthcoming events in the local area.

-North West Kent Event 2 at Shorne Country Park on Saturday 1st April
+North West Kent Event 3 at Jeskyns Community Woodlands on Saturday 13th May

 Park Race at Danson Park on Tuesday 23rd May